RomoAlamN/CauldronBrewing/README.md

   }
 }
 ```
 Amount corresponds to millibuckets always.
-The reagent can be any item registerd, or any tag registered
-base and result default to "cauldron:awkward" and EMPTY, respectively.
-Only the reagent is required.
+The reagent can be any item registerd, or any tag registered.
+Base and result default to "cauldron:awkward" and EMPTY respectively.
+Only the reagent is required, everythign else has defaults.